dalpo/rails_admin_nestable/README.md

     history_show
     show_in_app

-    # Add the nestable action for each model
+    # Add the nestable action for configured models
     nestable
   end
 end